sidward14/gan-lab/README.md

   </p>
   <br>

-By default (see [config.py](./gan_zoo/config.py)), the image grid above is saved periodically during training into the "./gan_zoo/samples" directory every 1000 iterations.
+By default, the image grid above is saved periodically during training into the "./gan_zoo/samples" directory every 1000 iterations (see [config.py](./gan_zoo/config.py)).

 ### StyleGAN Example: